-Interested to taste the sumptuous flavors of Malaysia?
+Are you interested in tasting the sumptuous flavors of Malaysia?
 Before you select a date and purchase your ticket, let’s all face the truth.
-Whether we admit it or not, most of us are concerned with staying within our budget while traveling.
-To do that, one of the absolute musts before traveling is getting familiar with the official currency of your target destination.
+Whether we admit it or not, most are concerned with staying within our budget while traveling.
+To do that, one of the absolute musts before traveling is to get familiar with the official currency of your target destination.

 A Brief Introduction To Malay Ringgit

 The Malaysian ringgit (currency code: MR, currency symbol: MYR) is the official Malaysian currency and has been so since 1967.
-It is also among the nine most traded, major currencies in the world.
-That is because it is an easy-to-use and stable currency with a high degree of convertibility.
+It is also among the nine most traded major currencies in the world.
+That is because it is an easy-to-use and stable currency with high convertibility.

-The various denominations of paper notes that are in circulation in Malaysia fall into four categories: RM1, RM5, RM10, and RM50.
-The largest denomination is RM100, which is also the highest denomination among all countries in the region.
-Ringgit is subdivided into 100 sen. Unlike ringgit, the sen comes only in coin form and is available in denominations of RM1, RM5, 1RM0, RM20, and RM50.
+The various denominations of paper notes in circulation in Malaysia fall into four categories: RM1, RM5, RM10, and RM50.
+The largest denomination is RM100, the highest denomination among all countries in the region.
+Ringgit is subdivided into 100 sen. Unlike the ringgit, the sen comes only in coin form and is available in denominations of RM1, RM5, 1RM0, RM20, and RM50.